NEBULIS-Lab/E-RECAP/data/LongBench_data/README.md

 python3 scripts/validate_longbench_data.py
 ```

-## Usage in SDTP
+## Usage in E-RECAP

-To use these datasets with the SDTP evaluation scripts:
+To use these datasets with the E-RECAP evaluation scripts:

 ```bash
 # LongBench evaluation